kubernetes/website/content/en/docs/concepts/storage/volumes.md

 {{< note >}}
-You can specify a size for memory backed volumes, provided that the `SizeMemoryBackedVolumes` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) enabled in your cluster (this has been beta, and active by default, since the Kubernetes 1.22 release).
+You can specify a size for memory backed volumes, provided that the `SizeMemoryBackedVolumes` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled in your cluster (this has been beta, and active by default, since the Kubernetes 1.22 release).
 If you don't specify a volume size, memory backed volumes are sized to node allocatable memory.
 {{< /note>}}